-Since I booked our SoKor tickets four months before the February travel dates, I already told my mom that no one from my big family (a group of 15 btw) who’s travelling with me can stop me from wearing a hanbok now.
+Since I booked our SoKor tickets four months before the February travel dates, I already told my mom that no one from my big family (a group of 15 btw) who’s traveling with me can stop me from wearing a hanbok now.
 I missed it on our first trip back in 2015, missing it twice is like a slap in my face.
-Fast forward four months, I’m outside Incheon International Airport slowly freezing to death in a negative 1 degree.
+Fast forward four months, I’m outside Incheon International Airport, slowly freezing to death in a negative 1 degree Celcius.
 “Oh sh*t, this weather’s gonna stop me from my hanbok bucket list,” slightly giving up.
 Good thing, I didn’t book any hanbok rental on Klook.

 On our way to Gyeongbokgung Palace

-We went to the PalacePalace after we had lunch at Seoul Station and arrived already at past 2 pm.
-The sun was shining brightly at us and somehow 8 degrees didn’t seem cold anymore.
-I didn’t know if my body had adjusted with the weather after 4 days or maybe it’s just not a windy day.
-So while we were standing in the middle of the entrance of the PalacePalace, I told my dad that I’d be renting a hanbok and they can just wait for me inside.
+We went to the palace after we had lunch at Seoul Station and arrived already at past 2 pm.
+The sun was shining brightly at us, and somehow 8 degrees didn’t seem cold anymore.
+I didn’t know if my body had adjusted with the weather after four days, or maybe it was just not a windy day.
+So while we were standing in the middle of the entrance of the palace, I told my dad that I’d be renting a hanbok, and they can just wait for me inside.
 What surprised me is what happened next.
 My dad declared that we all should rent one, and some might react violently, but democracy won in the end.
 It turned out most of my family secretly wanted to rent one too!!

 Renting our Hanboks

 We rented our hanboks on Pink, near Gyeongbokgung Station Exit 4 just before you cross to the palace, suggested by a friend who went a week earlier.
 It was empty on a Monday afternoon, a lot different from the reviews and blogs I’ve read regarding how jam-packed hanbok rental shops are (esp. if you purchased via Klook).